yongzhilu/yongzhilu.github.io/aboutme.md

 ### my worldline

-- 1995.3, I was born in a small village in GanSu province
+- 1995, I was born in a remote county in Gansu province
+- 2002-2007, primary school in a county caleed nongkenju
+- 2008-2010, Junior high school in Yumen
+- 2011-2014, Senior high school in Jiayuguan
+- 2014-2018, Undergraduate in Dalian University of Technology
+- 2018-now, Phd candidate in Peking University
 ---
 ### my resarch interests